ELETTRA-SincrotroneTrieste/qumbia-svg/index.md

 QuGraphicsSvgItem represents the "*item*" node and its children on a
 <a href="https://doc.qt.io/qt-5/qgraphicsscene.html">QGraphicsScene</a>.

-Click <a href="html/index.html" title="qumbia-svg doc">here</a> to access the documentation main page.
+Reading the ensuing sections in this page is recommended in order to have an overview of the module.
+You may want to skip to the <a href="html/index.html" title="qumbia-svg doc">documentation main page</a> instead.

 ### Accessing items and attributes
 Items, that map the *nodes* defined in the *svg* DOM document, can be